Judith E. Glaser

 Judith E. Glaser (June 23, 1946 – November 18, 2018) was an American author, academic, business executive, and organizational anthropologist.
 She was the founder and chief executive officer of Benchmark Communications, Inc., an executive coaching and management consulting company based in New York City and Boston.
 Glaser was also the co-founder and chairman of the Creating WE Institute.
 During her career, she worked with clients including Clairol, Citibank, Pfizer, Burberry, American Airlines, and Verizon.

-Glaser authored seven books, including best-sellers Creating WE: Change I-Thinking to We-Thinking & Build a Healthy Thriving Organization, The DNA of Leadership, and Conversational Intelligence: How Great Leaders Build Trust and Get Extraordinary Results.
+Glaser authored seven books, including Creating WE: Change I-Thinking to We-Thinking & Build a Healthy Thriving Organization, The DNA of Leadership, and Conversational Intelligence: How Great Leaders Build Trust and Get Extraordinary Results.
 She has also had appearances on networks such as CBS and NBC for her commentary on leadership in the workplace.

 Early life and education

 Glaser became interested in human behavior at a young age, reading medical books by 11 years old and entering college at 16.
 She earned her bachelor's degree from Temple University and later attended Drexel University, where she was awarded a research fellowship and M.S. in Human Behavior & Development.
 Glaser also earned a master's degree from Harvard’s Bales School of Social Relations and a second master's in Corporate and Political Communications from Fairfield University.
 Additionally, Glaser is certified in 20 assessments used for individuals, teams and organizations and she has created four assessments including the C-IQ Assessment; TRUST Assessment, Creating WE DNA Assessment, and WHO AM I?
 Assessment.
 In 2006, she was a recipient of the Gallery of Success Award from Temple University.